kutec/tssync/_drafts/2015-12-19-be-smart-with-pseudo-elements.md

 <iframe src="//jsfiddle.net/ft6syjvL/embedded/result,css" width="100%" height="300" frameborder="0"></iframe>
 Above example is showing use of <strong>:before</strong>.
 But, I am sure that you must come across a requirement, where you have to use <strong>:before</strong> and <strong>:after</strong> together.

 The common example is the <strong>quoted statements</strong> or testimonials on a web page.
-Such a thing are the emphasized text block, which needs minimum 3 elements for appropriate styling.
+Such a thing use to emphasize text block, which needs minimum 3 elements for appropriate styling.

 &nbsp;